imyanzhen/imyanzhen.github.io/index.md

 + Sunil Mithas, **Yanzhen Chen**, Chewei Liu, Kunsoo Han.
 Are Foreign and American Workers Complements or Substitutes?
 The Case of Information Technology Professionals, **MIS Quarterly** 46.4 (2022).

 + Sunil Mithas, **Yanzhen Chen**, Yatang Lin, Alysson Oliveira.
 On Causality and Plausibility of Treatment Effects in Operations Management Research, **Production and Operations Management** 31.12 (2022): 4558-4571.

++ Arun Rai, **Yanzhen Chen** and Yatang Lin.
+Exclusion for Public Safety or Inclusion for Gig Employment: Managing the Tension with a Trilogy of Guardians, accepted by **MIS Quarterly**

 + Oscar Madrid, Wesley Tansey, **Yanzhen Chen**.
 Quantile regression with ReLU Networks: Estimators and minimax rates. **Journal of Machine Learning Research** 23.247 (2022): 1-42.
 [PDF](https://arxiv.org/pdf/2010.08236.pdf).
 [Code](https://github.com/tansey/quantile-regression).